Version 5.1, 13 April 2023

 - an appropriate device, operating system and browser that meet our minimum requirements found on our help and support page.

-- if you wish to use the Native Version, downloading it from either Google Play or Apple's App Store (subject to their terms and conditions).
+- if you want the mobile app, downloading it from either Google Play or Apple's App Store (subject to their terms and conditions).

-- using your own virus protection software (and regularly updating it) when accessing and using the NHS App.
+- using your own virus protection software (and regularly updating it).

 4.2.
-The NHS App is only intended to be used by you.
+Your NHS App is only intended to be used by you.
 If you permit any other person to use your account, you:

 - do so entirely at your own risk

-- must not share your user identification code or password with such person
+- must not share your user identification code or password with such persons

 - are responsible for their access and use of the NHS App as if it were your access and use